Of Montreal: 2007–2012

 Teaming up with Jon Brion, Kevin Barnes traveled to Ocean Way Recording to record False Priest.

 On October 25, 2011, of Montreal released a Cassette Box Set of all 10 full-length albums via Joyful Noise Recordings.
 The release was limited to 500 hand-numbered copies, and housed in a custom-built wooden box (screen-printed with original artwork from David Barnes).
 Each of the 10 cassettes were pressed on multi-colored tape shells and included original album art.
 Like their previous cassette release, MP3 download was included.

 Kevin Barnes had revealed some information on the following album in an interview with Pitchfork Media.
 On October 20, 2011, Barnes announced that the next album was complete.
 In November 2011, the band released a new track titled "Wintered Debts" via the band's SoundCloud site, a track off the new album Paralytic Stalks.
 In January 2012, of Montreal released "Dour Percentage," the first single from the new album.
 Paralytic Stalks was released on February 7, 2012.

 On November 12, 2012, the band created a Kickstarter page to help in the funding of a career-spanning, feature-length documentary called Song Dynasties.
-The film will consist of footage collected throughout of Montreal's entire career, including touring and studio sessions, as well as other musicians such as Andrew VanWyngarden of MGMT.
+The film consists of footage collected throughout of Montreal's entire career, including touring and studio sessions, as well as other musicians such as Andrew VanWyngarden of MGMT.
 The tentative release window for Song Dynasties was announced as March 2013.
 An update regarding the documentary's progress was posted on the band's Facebook site in February.
+The film was eventually released in June 2014 with the title "The Past Is a Grotesque Animal."